Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Imagine you’re lost in a dense forest with no map or compass.
 What do you do?
-You follow the path of steepest descent, taking steps in the direction that decreases the slope and brings you closer to your destination.
-Similarly, gradient descent is the go-to algorithm for navigating the complex landscape of machine learning.
+You follow the path of the steepest descent, taking steps in the direction that decreases the slope and brings you closer to your destination.
+Similarly, gradient descent is the go-to algorithm for navigating the complex landscape of machine learning and deep learning.
 It helps models find the optimal set of parameters by iteratively adjusting them in the opposite direction of the gradient.
-In this article, we’ll take a deep dive into the world of gradient descent, exploring its different flavors, applications, and challenges.
+This article will deeply dive into gradient descent, exploring its different flavors, applications, and challenges.
 Get ready to sharpen your optimization skills and join the ranks of the machine learning elite!

 This article was published as a part of the Data Science Blogathon.